conradakunga/Blog/_posts/2025-04-21-designing-building-packaging-a-scalable-testable-net-open-source-component-part-5-component-implementation.md

 }
 ```

+A couple of things here:

-For clarity, we have modified the `FileMetadata` type and renamed `CompressedSize` to `PersistedSize`.
+1. For clarity, we have modified the `FileMetadata` type and renamed `CompressedSize` to `PersistedSize`.
+2. We are using the [CreateVersion7](https://learn.microsoft.com/en-us/dotnet/api/system.guid.createversion7?view=net-9.0) of the [Guid](https://learn.microsoft.com/en-us/dotnet/api/system.guid?view=net-9.0) to generate sequential `Guids`, to reduce complications of storage if a database store is used.
+3. We are injecting a [TimeProvider](https://learn.microsoft.com/en-us/dotnet/api/system.timeprovider?view=net-9.0) to make date-based testing easier.

 Next, we will implement the `FetchMetadataAsync` method: